apache/airflow/docs/apache-airflow/howto/dynamic-dag-generation.rst

 Each of them can run separately with related configuration

 .. warning::
   Using this practice, pay attention to "late binding" behaviour in Python loops.
-See `that GitHub disscusion <https://github.com/apache/airflow/discussions/21278#discussioncomment-2103559>`_ for more details
+See `that GitHub discussion <https://github.com/apache/airflow/discussions/21278#discussioncomment-2103559>`_ for more details